nmerget/right/README.md

 ### Start coding

 All your setup is done.
-Run `npm run dev` and start writing code inside the `src` folder.
+Run `pnpm run dev` and start writing code inside the `src` folder.

 ## Configure in GitHub